Send photos and a location pin

 Unified infrastructure plan

-This table turns common appliance symptoms into the correct plumbing route, helping customers avoid replacing the machine when the building plumbing is the real fault.
+This table turns common appliance symptoms into the correct plumbing option, helping customers avoid replacing the machine when the building plumbing is the real fault.
 It connects appliance plumbing with pressure control, leak tracing and drain cleaning rather than treating each issue as a separate landing page.

 Municipal pressure fluctuations in Randburg can stress dishwasher hoses, inlet valves and appliance seals.
 Repeated hose failures, hammering or very aggressive flow should trigger a PRV check, especially before a new appliance is connected in high-pressure zones.